 A plethora of similar bills also hope to address another pressing concern of homeowners: specifically that a homeowner’s insurance coverage may be insufficient to cover the cost of rebuilding homes.
 Many California homeowners were shocked to find that, after their homes were destroyed (or functionally destroyed) during the fires, their insurance coverage did not cover the so-called “replacement” cost of their homes (the cost to rebuild their home as it was)—that is, their policy did not contain sufficient coverage to rebuild the entire home.
 These California bills would, among other issues, mandate home insurance providers to automatically change their coverage as the cost of rebuilding increases, and to cover the replacement cost of homes in the event of substantial natural disasters.

 The Wine Country fires, and similar fires that raged across California in late 2017, will likely not be the last fires that cause death and destruction in California.
 Sadly, it seems almost certain that PG&E’s lackluster record of protecting California consumers will continue.
 However, the work of California whistleblowers, investigators, lawmakers, and the general public, in pursuing legal action against PG&E when relevant, will hopefully result in both a safer California, and result in a better and more equitable system of recovery for those injured in such fires.

-Contact California Wildfire Accident attorney Bobby Thompson if you or a family member has been a victim of the Wine County fires.
-Thompson Law Office has the experience and skills to get you the help you need and deserve.
+The Thompson Law Office is here to help with your California wildfire lawsuit.
+Contact California Wildfire Accident attorney Bobby Thompson if you or a family member has been a victim of the Wine Country fires.
+Thompson Law Office has the experience and skills to get you the maximum compensation you need and deserve.